MSecure/contact-tracing-us/California/README.md

 information.
 - information will not include any personal or location information, nor can it be used to identify any system user.

+## Manifest Analysis
+- Activity: ``com.google.android.apps.exposurenotification.notify.ShareDiagnosisActivity`` is not protected
+- Broadcast Receiver: ``com.google.android.apps.exposurenotification.nearby.ExposureNotificationBroadcastReceiver`` is protected by a permission but the protection level should be checked
+- Broadcast Receiver: ``com.google.android.apps.exposurenotification.common.ExposureNotificationDismissedReceiver`` is not protected, an intent filter exists
+- Service: ``com.google.android.gms.nearby.exposurenotification.WakeUpService`` is protected by a permission but the permission level should also be checked
+- Service: ``androidx.work.impl.background.systemjob.SystemJobService`` is protected by a permission but the protection level of the permission should be checked
+- Broadcast Receiver: ``androidx.work.impl.diagnostics.DiagnosticsReceiver`` is protected by a permission but the protection level of the permissio should be checked

 ## Privacy Policy Violations:
 - The Privacy Policy says that the app doesn't store private information however after running